-Our study has some limitations, including its single-center, retrospective nature in a small number of subjects, which precluded the identification of readmission risk factors.
+We are aware that our study has limitations, including its single-center, retrospective nature in a small number of subjects, which precluded identification of readmission risk factors.
 Other transplant centers may experience different complications and different readmission rates.
 However, we believe our information may be relevant given the shortage of publications available on this subject.

-To conclude, our study shows that the demand for emergency care within the first year after transplantation discharge from hospital is very high, since over half of patients may return to the ER after discharge for a variety of reasons, mainly non-opportunistic infections and complications secondary to biliary tract strictures.
+To conclude, our work shows that the demand for emergency care within the first year after transplantation discharge from hospital is really high, since over half of patients may return to the ER after discharge for a variety of reasons, primarily nonopportunistic infections and complications secondary to biliary tract strictures.
 Our readmission rate was fairly high, with six of every ten consulting patients requiring hospital readmission, primarily for infectious and biliary complications.
 Unscheduled readmissions have a high mortality rate and significantly reduce patient survival.
-There were no modifiable predictors identified for readmission, most likely because of the limited size of the patient cohort.
-Therefore, further studies are needed with a larger cohort to assess potential readmission risk factors and prevention strategies.
+We found no modifiable predictors for readmission, most likely because of the limited number of study patients.
+Therefore, further studies are needed with a larger sample of patients to assess potential readmission risk factors and prevention strategies.